rdsea/sys4bigml/tutorials/MLServing/README.md

 Apache PredictionIO is an open source ML Server for developers and data scientists to create predictive engines solving many ML tasks.
 Since other Apache's product such as Hadoop, Spark, HBase focus on develop a single components for the whole ML system, the open source of PredictionIO allows user to deploy the end-to-end ML pipeline with certain level or scalability, elasticity and reliability.

-In this tutorial, we only practice basic functionalities of PredictionIO including creating simple ML cluster, colllecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.
+In this tutorial, we practice ML serving using some basic functionalities of PredictionIO including creating simple ML cluster, colllecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.
 Further, this tutorial gives you some references where you can learn how to completely evaluate your model.

 It is recommended that you use linux environment.